How Qigong can help

 A simple Qigong exercise

-For readers interested in trying a simple Qigong exercise this article includes instruction on the four posts.
+For readers interested in trying a simple Qigong exercise this article includes instructions on the four posts.

-Continue the horse stance.
-The third post involves bringing your elbows together and pushing your palms outward.
+Still keeping the horse stance, the third post involves bringing your elbows together and pushing your palms outward.

-Continue the horse stance.
-The fourth post involves pushing your palms downward, at the same time pushing up from your feet, creating a counter stretch.
+Continue the horse stance. into the fourth post which involves pushing your palms downward, at the same time pushing up from your feet, creating a counter stretch.
 This also creates space in your vertebrae.

 Qigong is a gift to everyone.
 There are complicated forms and easy forms available to learn.
 As Master Irving Leong said, “the good measure of any system is that it is simple, safe and effective.
 The system should be simple to learn, safe to do, and give you results.”
 I recommend that when you are first learning Qigong you should find a qualified teacher to teach you the foundation.
 You then can move safely on to learning from books and videos.

 - Effects of a Taiji and Qigong Intervention on the Antibody Response to Influenza Vaccine in Older Adults